team33/thekraken/README.txt

 4.2.
 Upgrade recommendations: from The Kraken 0.3

-    It is recommended to uninstall and remove (or archive) The Kraken from the system for the sake of housekeeping.
+    It is recommended to unwrap FahCores and remove (or archive) The Kraken from the system for the sake of housekeeping.

-    If you downloaded and installed The Kraken 0.3 (which wasn't very fortunate release), there are two recommended action items -- uninstalling wrapper component from client directory and removing The Kraken from /usr/local/bin.
+    If you downloaded and installed The Kraken 0.3 (which wasn't very fortunate release), there are two recommended action items -- unwrapping FahCores in client directory and removing The Kraken from /usr/local/bin.

     1. Run (as root) '/usr/local/bin/thekraken -yu /var/lib/fahclient';
        on Ubuntu prepend the line with 'sudo'.